Report Shows Success of Class of 2018

 After graduating, the top five destination cities for Gonzaga graduates are Spokane (351), Seattle (346), Portland (78) and Los Angeles (51) and San Francisco (49).

-Prepared by Gonzaga’s career and professional development office, the report was compiled in adherence with National Association of Colleges and Employers (NACE) guidelines.
-The First Destination Report also includes some data obtained through staff research, resulting in a “knowledge rate” of 84% — far exceeding the NACE suggested knowledge rate of 65%.
+Prepared by Gonzaga’s career and professional development office, the report was compiled in adherence with guidelines set by the National Association of Colleges and Employers (NACE).
+The First Destination Report, which includes data obtained from the graduates and through staff research, results in a “knowledge rate” of 84% — far exceeding the NACE suggested knowledge rate of 65%.
 The report includes all graduates of Gonzaga except for the School of Law, which follows separate employment reporting protocols required by the American Bar Association.